Eric-Chng/psccs/README.md

 * Not likely to run out-of-the-box for most.
 Hoping to change this eventually
 * Able to be re-run at any point in a run, hopefully after manually correcting whatever caused it to stop
 * Will abort when a non-coil test does not meet its turn threshold after preparations for it are done, which defaults to 1 turn
-* Pre-Valhalla: put diabolic pizza cube in the workshed.
-Pizza cube can be optional _if_ you have most of the IotM in the lists below
+* Pre-Valhalla: have at least one Calzone of Legends
 * In Valhalla:
-    - Choose any class
+    - Choose Pastamancer
-    - Choose the corresponding "knoll" moonsign
+    - Choose the Wallaby moonsign (knoll, myst)
-    - Optimal astral stuff is astral six-pack and astral pet sweater, though neither is strictly required
+    - Optimal astral stuff is astral six-pack and astral chapeau, though neither is strictly required
 * The script uses moods `hccs-mus`, `hccs-mys`, and `hccs-mox` for leveling purposes on muscle, mysticality, and moxie classes, respectively.
 So set your own to what you want for what skills you have, otherwise you won't have many buffs while levelling.
     - Exception: the script will cast and handle stevedave's shanty of superiority and ur-kel's aria of annoyance, so either put them in the mood as well or leave 2 song slots open for them
     - The moods I use can be seen in [mood examples.txt](https://github.com/c2talon/c2t_hccs/blob/master/mood%20examples.txt) to use as a starting point.